Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 }
 ```

-The only native components left are one Android Activity and one iOS ViewController respectively that each embed the multiplatform composables in their native app.
+The only native components left are one Android Activity and one iOS ViewController respectively that each embed the multiplatform composables in the corresponding native app.

 For Android we need an Activity to include Jetpack Compose by using the [Interoperability APIs](https://developer.android.com/jetpack/compose/interop/interop-apis) and then its content as entry point from our shared Compose Multiplatform code.